What's new in Angular 6?

 Form validation

-Before ngModelChange would still show the old value if a handler were passed to it as opposed to the $event keyword.
-Now, Angular 6 will show the updated value when using a handler as well.
+Previously, ngModelChange would still show the old value if you passed a handler to it (rather than the $event keyword).
+Angular 6 now shows the updated value when using a handler too.

 Validator for Form Builder